-The French bulldog originated in the English city of Nottingham as a mascot of sorts for the lace makers of the region.
-Bred as a toy-sized Bulldog, the Industrial Revolution of the mid-1800s forced many in the lace industry to settle in Northern France with their dogs.
+The French bulldog originated in the English city of Nottingham as a mascot of sorts for the lace makers of the region; the Industrial Revolution of the mid-1800s forced many in the lace industry to settle in Northern France with their dogs.
 French bulldogs declined rapidly in the U.S. after World War I (perhaps due to the rise of the Boston terrier), and by 1940 only 100 were registered with the American Kennel Club.
 A rejuvenated and younger generation of breeders in the AKC helped that number go from 170 in 1980 to over 5,500 in 2006.

 - 2018 popularity rank: #3

 Golden retrievers were developed by Dudley Marjoribanks, the first Lord of Tweedmouth, for hunting on the wet, rugged terrain of the Scottish Highlands.
 Lord Tweedmouth kept meticulous records of his breeding attempts, noting that the final form was found in 1868 by breeding a wavy-coated retriever named Nous with a Tweed water spaniel called Belle who produced four golden puppies.
 In 2013, hundreds of golden retriever owners visited the Guisachan House—where Marjoribanks created the breed—to commemorate 100 years of Britain’s Golden Retriever Club.